 Below are some frequently asked questions about Chapter 13.

 Lots of things can happen while in a Chapter 13 plan.
 It’s not unusual for Chapter 13 debtors to need to modify their plans several times during the plan period when something happens to cause missed payments.
 If there’s a job loss we might wait to see if you’ll be employed again soon.
 We may ask the court to suspend plan payments until you’re employed again.
 If new employment isn’t obtained quickly we can ask the court to modify the plan to reduce plan payments.
 If the decrease in income is permanent or continues for an extended period of time we convert the case to Chapter 7.

 Can I skip my payments during chapter 13?

 If something unexpected happens that causes a short term financial emergency like unusually high medical bills, house repairs or a tax bill, we can ask the court to approve a suspension of plan payments while you deal with the short term financial crunch.
 We still need you to contact us so we can promptly file the appropriate motion with the court.

 If I file for Chapter 13 can I later switch to Chapter 7?

 Conversion to Chapter 7 may not always be the best strategy though, even if you qualify for Chapter 7.
-The ability to repay taxes, cram down loans on vehicles and cure mortgage defaults might make staying in the Chapter 13 the wiser approach.
-There will also be additional legal and court fees before a case can be converted to a Chapter 7.
+The ability to repay taxes, cram down loans on vehicles and cure mortgage defaults might make staying in Chapter 13 the wiser approach.
+There will also be additional legal and court fees before a case can be converted to Chapter 7.
 If you’re struggling to make the plan payment or foresee a change in income or expenses contact us as soon as possible to discuss all the options.